astrelconfig/sdk-guide/README.md

 - `boolean` → native boolean. `string` → native string. `number` → native numeric (see below). `json` → the parsed object or array.
 - **Number handling**: JSON numbers are double-precision.
 The SDK MUST preserve numeric value faithfully and SHOULD offer integer and float access where the language distinguishes them.
 It MUST NOT silently truncate a float to an int.
-- **Type mismatch**: if the resolved value's runtime type does not match the accessor called (e.g. `get_boolean` on a `string` aspect, or a cohort value whose type differs from the aspect's declared `type`), the SDK MUST return the caller's `fallback`, MUST NOT throw, and MUST surface the mismatch via the error channel (Section 8/11).
+- **Type mismatch**: if the resolved value's runtime type does not match the accessor called (e.g. `get_boolean` on a `string` aspect, or a lottery bucket value whose type differs from the aspect's declared `type`), the SDK MUST return the caller's `fallback`, MUST NOT throw, and MUST surface the mismatch via the error channel (Section 8/11).
 - **Unknown slug**: if the aspect is not present in the payload, return the caller's `fallback` (Section 8).
 - A generic/untyped accessor MAY be provided in addition, but the typed accessors are the required surface.